wheelsbot7/laughing-carnival/content/blog/mastodon-selfhost/index.md

 router's public IP address.
 You can find this by visiting [https://whatismyipaddress.com/](https://whatismyipaddress.com/) and putting the given IPv4 address in your tunnel's configuration menu under the heading "Private networks".
-If you can't find it, just save your changes, click on the  icon to the right of your tunnel and click "Configure".
+If you can't find it, just save your changes, click on the
+<span class="icon"></span> icon to the right of your tunnel and click
+"Configure".

 Afterwards, you should be able to reach your server through your domain on any device.
 There's only 1 step left to get your mastodon server fully federated: